luau-lang/luau/docs/_pages/typecheck.md

 local y: {string} = reverse({"a", "b", "c"})
 ```
 Generic types are used for built-in functions as well as user functions,
-for example the type of `table.insert` is:
+for example the type of two-argument `table.insert` is:
 ```lua
 <T>({T}, T) -> ()
 ```